The changing retail industry in Singapore: How to survive

 - Digitalising your product catalogue

-- Ensuring all your IT systems link and are in real-time to enable must have’s list real-time stock visibility
+- Ensuring all your IT systems link and are in real-time to enable must-have list real-time stock visibility

 - Having efficient fulfilment processes in place